 - Development team

-The product owner puts in the work upfront.
+The Product Owner puts in the work upfront.
 They help prioritize the product backlog items and decide which should move to the sprint backlog.
-These important decisions guide the goals of the sprint and determine the tasks the team will tackle over the next two-week sprint.
+These important decisions guide the goals of the sprint and determine the tasks the team will tackle over the next sprint.

-The Scrum Master acts as a guide, helping to ensure the Scrum framework is followed throughout the current sprint.
-You might say they’re the team’s spirit guide, leading meetings and keeping the team on track.
+The Scrum Master acts as a guide, they lead meetings that help ensure that the Scrum framework is followed throughout the sprint to keep the team on track.
 The Scrum Master helps the team get the most out of the entire Scrum process and each individual Scrum ceremony.

 Artifacts: What gets done